 So make sure to conduct regular link audits to weed out the wrong links to your site and build links from authoritative websites.

 Keeping up with all of the changes Google makes to its search algorithm can feel like a full-time job in and of itself.
-If you’re finding yourself in that spot, Our SEO agency Dallas has compiled these six definite signals that search engines use for ranking.
+If you’re finding yourself in that spot, Our SEO agency Corpus Christi has compiled these six definite signals that search engines use for ranking.
 Make sure to include as much as you can to boost your rankings high.